The 20 Best Status Epilepticus Doctors Near Me in Greenville, NC

 Offers Telehealth

-Vikram Bhinder is a Neurologist in Greenville, North Carolina.
+Vikram Bhinder is a Neurologist practicing medicine in Greenville, North Carolina.
 Dr. Bhinder is rated as an Experienced provider by MediFind in the treatment of Status Epilepticus.
-His top areas of expertise are Stroke, Cerebral Arteriovenous Malformation, Apoplexy, Subarachnoid Hemorrhage, and Gastrostomy.
-Dr. Bhinder is currently accepting new patients.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Stroke, Cerebral Arteriovenous Malformation, Apoplexy, Status Epilepticus, and Gastrostomy.

 Experienced in Status Epilepticus